 This is growing alliums, the onion family, at Level Zero for absolute beginner gardeners.
 Learn to grow these, and the rest of the Allium family will be yours to explore.
 The two most easy alliums to grow, and those we prefer here in our patch, are GARLIC and WALKING ONIONS.
-In our Level Zero calendar, April is the ideal time to grow them.
+In our Level Zero calendar, April and May are the ideal time to grow them.

 STEP ONE: In Level Zero gardening,

 we stick to the most basic methods and simple routines that can prepare the garden for anything we want to grow.
 Check them out here first.

 Garlic is about the easiest allium to grow.
 You don’t need special conditions or seeds, just a store bought garlic head.
 Just be sure it is AUSTRALIAN garlic, as those from overseas have been mostly bleached, roots gouged off, and sprayed with growth inhibitor.
 Ew.
 In the cooler regions, APRIL 25 (Anzac day in AU and NZ) is a traditional ideal day to plant garlic, but seriously folks any time is fine.
 You’ll harvest in summer when the plant leaves start to yellow off.
 See below for the easiest planting ever.

 Walking onions are curiously named by their growth habit.
 They are bunching onions that multiply at the base, but also grow stems with bulblets that grow on top in place of flowers.
 These ‘sets’ become heavy and eventually bend the stem over to touch the ground, where they form roots and start to grow on their own.
 In the garden, if left, they seem to ‘walk’ away from the original location – GENIUS!
 We use these ridiculously versatile and useful onions all year, from root to set – the quintessential no-waste veg.